cyberark/conjur/docs/tour.md

 }
 {% endhighlight %}

-You created a user and a group, and add the user to the group.
+You created a user and a group, and added the user to the group.
 You also created a host, and added the host to a layer.
 And you also created some variables, which can be used to store and distribute secret data, then you granted some permissions on the variables.
 Other tutorials provide more explanation about these different objects, how they are created how permissions are managed.

 The command response includes the following data: